 In order to protect general government debt portfolio against possible future market shocks, i.e. unfavourable changes of interest rates that directly lead to increase of the costs to the Budget of the Republic of North Macedonia, maintaining optimal interest rate structure of general government debt portfolio is one of the objectives debt managers aim at.
-Hence, limit on interest rate structure of general government debt - minimum threshold of debt with Average time to maturity is determined to be 60% for the period 2021-2025.
+Hence, limit on interest rate structure of general government debt - minimum threshold of debt with fixed interest rate is determined to be 60% for the period 2023-2027.

-Taking into account the current structure of general government debt portfolio, as well as the medium-term projections, in the period 2021-2025, fixed-interest rate debt is significantly higher than the set minimum threshold.
+Taking into account the current structure of general government debt portfolio, as well as the mediumterm projections, in the period 2023-2027, fixed-interest rate debt is significantly higher than the set minimum threshold.
 This reflects the commitment of the Ministry of Finance to issue long-term securities on the domestic market, as well as the commitment to borrowing on the basis of instruments with fixed interest rate on the international capital market.